GuseniusS/GetCleanDataProject/README.md

 ###Data Selection
 The original Samsung dataset contained 561 parameters.
 Based on the project instructions *ref [2]*, this data was down selected to represent only the measurements on means and standard deviations.

-Based on the provided Samsung study description it was dertermined that that only the mean and standard deviation parameters for accelerometer measurements were relevant to this project.
-All other parameters were neglected.
+This study was entitled "Human Activity Recognition Using Smartphones".
+Based on a decription of the study it was decided that only the mean and standard deviation parameters for accelerometer measurements were relevant to "recognizing human activities".
+Other "averaging" parameters were neglected as they seemed to describe the signal, rather than the activity.

 **Retained parameters:**